johannesvollmer/regex-nodes/README.md

 - [ ] Implement all node types
 - [ ] Middle mouse button view movement
 - [ ] Reconnect replaced connections
+- [ ] Instantiate Nodes centered to the screen
       when reverting connection prototype
 - [ ] Rewrite Css to Sass
 - [ ] Build to Github Pages